exercism/c/concepts/storage-class-specifiers/introduction.md

 ## static: the storage specifier not to be confused with the static linkage type

+If a variable is defined outside of a block or function and is marked with `static`, the `static` refers to its linkage, meaning it can only be accessed within the file.
-If a variable is defined within a function or in a block within a function, it has block scope.
+If a variable is defined within a function or in a block within a function and is marked `static`, it has `static` storage duration.
-Block scope means the variable can be accessed only in the block in which it was created.
-A block scope variable marked `static` has `static` storage duration.
 The `static` variable's value persists between calls to the function or block.

 ## extern: how to access a variable in another translation unit